MitchTODO/PrivateBlockChain/readme.md

 # Private Block Chain

 Blockchain has the potential to change the way that the world approaches data.
-Develop Blockchain skills by understanding the data model behind Blockchain by developing your own simplified private blockchain.
+Develop Blockchain skills by understanding the data model behind Blockchain this is my go at creating a simplified private blockchain.

 ## Architecture